This post contains affiliate links.

 Rottnest Island Bakery on Facebook https://www.facebook.com/RottnestBakery/

 Finding accommodations on Rottnest Island especially during peak summer season can be a challenge.
 Start your search early if you plan to stay for several days or longer.
-Check out TRIP ADVISOR for deals, or enter your dates below with Booking.com
+Check out this map for options offered through VRBO and Booking.com